palewire/first-django-admin/docs/index.rst

 Now we create our app.
 In Django terms, an app is a collection of files that does something, like publish a blog or store public records.
 A project, like we made above, collects those apps and organizes them into a working website.

 You can create a new app with Django's ``startapp` command.
 Since we are aiming to make a list of people invited to join the academy, naming this one isn't too hard.

+Return to your terminal and hit the combination of ``CTRL-C``, which will terminal your test server and return you to the command line.
+Then use our friend ``manage.py`` to create our app.

 .. code-block:: bash